plainionist/Plainion/src/Foundation/Plainion.Core/Plainion.Core.md

 #### EnumerateFiles(Plainion.IO.IDirectory,System.String)
 Returns an iterator to all files in this directory matching the given wildcard pattern.

+## Logging.LoggerBase
+Base class for implementations.

+### Properties

+#### ConfiguredLogLevel

+Derived classes must implement this SPI to provide

+### Methods

+#### Write(Plainion.Logging.LogLevel,System.String,System.Object[])
+UT only

+#### WriteCore(Plainion.Logging.LogLevel,System.String)
+Called from all log APIs if the configured log level allows it.
+Derived classes must implement this SPI to perform the actual logging.

+## Logging.ILogger
+Defines the APIs provided by the logging framework to its clients which wants to log messages.

 ## Logging.FileLoggingSink
 Implementation of which logs to a file.
 It requires calling Open() before the first entry can be written and Close() when the logging session ends.